+The Stone & Sky Music & Arts Series (Stone & Sky, operating continuously since 2012) creates an accessible outdoor three season cultural centre through live multi-disciplinary performances by professional** artists.
 A disused, fossil filled limestone quarry amphitheatre and former landfill on Pelee Island (a distinctive venue with magnificent acoustic properties), is our original performance venue.
 The Suzanne Turnbull Memorial Amphitheatre (the Quarry) creates an “art park” where established and emergent professional artists can perform in a natural, matchless, and accessible setting.
 The provision of professional artists act as a cultural bridge between the Island and the artistic world at large.
-This is a unique project without parallel within our community, or indeed, within Canada, and we intend to recreate this successful model in other rural, remote, and underserved communities, having done so in 2022 at Campbellville, Ontario.
+This is a unique project without parallel within our community, or indeed, within Canada, and we intend to recreate this successful model in other rural, remote, and underserved communities.

 Our inclusivity embraces underrepresented individuals and prioritizes reconciliation.
 Stone & Sky invites community participation, and provides paid opportunities for professional artists through live performance, specialized workshops/master classes, artists’ residencies, and original productions.
 Stone & Sky is the founding organizational member of The Lollipop Guild, an association of non-siloed professional artists who seek payment for their work.
-Live performance art events include: Magiquecal, Calypso, Flutter, Tranquilité, Équilibre, Alchemy, Moonscapé, The Hidden Fairy, and The Waste Land.
+Live performance art events include: Entre’Acte, Magiquecal, Flutter, Tranquilité, Équilibre, Alchemy, Moonscapé, The Hidden Fairy, and The Waste Land.

 Artists we have engaged include members of the Federation of Musicians, CARFAC, the Writers Union of Canada, and the League of Canadian Poets.
 Consultations with community members, participants, and partners since 2009 have collaboratively developed this unique model distinguished by slow growth towards sustainability